-God sent a male and a female of every animal and bird to Noah so they could go into the boat and be kept safe during the flood.
-God sent seven males and seven females of every type of animal that could be used for sacrifices.
+God sent a male and a female of every kind of animal and bird to Noah so they could go into the boat and be kept safe during the flood.
+God sent seven males and seven females of every kind of animal that could be used for sacrifices.
 When they were all in the boat, God himself closed the door.

 Then it began to rain, and rain, and rain.
-It rained for forty days and forty nights without stopping!
+It rained for 40 days and 40 nights without stopping!
 Water also came gushing up out of the earth.
 Everything in the whole world was covered with water, even the highest mountains.

-Everything that lived on the dry land died, except the people and animals that were in the boat.
+Everything that lived on the dry land died except the people and animals that were in the boat.
 The boat floated on the water and kept everything inside the boat safe from drowning.